glasgow-ipl/vagrant-notes/README.md

 ```
 rsync -avH -e "ssh -F ./.ssh_config" default:~/results/ ./results/"
 ```
 Above will synchronise ~/results within the vagrant vm and the ./results folder right next to the Vagrantfile.

+When destroying the vagrant vm, remember to delete the .ssh_config to avoid confusion and to prompt re-generating the .ssh_config file again.

 #